-In 2020, 199 applications were considered for In 2019-2020, the Foundation invested \$0.8 the 2020 Scholarship competition.
-Canadian million in the Fellowship and Mentorship nominating universities were invited to Programs (including the travel and networking submit up to four candidates, while foreign allowance of \$0.1 million). institutions were eligible to submit three candidates.
-Overall, more than 800 candidates Doctoral Scholarships applied for the Scholarship through Canadian Our doctoral Scholarship in the Social and international universities.
-Interviews with Sciences and Humanities is unique in Canada finalists were conducted by the Application in its scope and stature.
-Last year, sixteen and Nomination Review Committee.
+In 2020, 199 applications were considered for the 2020 Scholarship competition.
+Canadian nominating universities were invited to submit up to four candidates, while foreign institutions were eligible to submit three candidates.
+Overall, more than 800 candidates applied for the Scholarship through Canadian and international universities.
+Interviews with finalists were conducted by the Application and Nomination Review Committee.

-scholarships were awarded to Canadian The Foundation currently funds 83 Scholars, and foreign doctoral candidates pursuing all of whom are actively engaged in their research related to one of the Foundation's fields, and thanks to the support we provide four founding themes.
-Our program provides are poised to become leading figures within Scholars with generous funding for their and beyond academia.
-In 2019-2020, the studies in addition to leadership training.
-This Foundation invested \$2.0 million in the three-year leadership program is designed to Scholarship Program (including the travel and train Engaged Leaders, equipping outstanding networking allowance of \$0.6 million). doctoral candidates with the skills to translate their ideas into action, for the advancement of In 2020, the Foundation assessed more than their communities, Canada, and the world.
+The Foundation currently funds 83 Scholars, all of whom are actively engaged in their fields, and thanks to the support we provide are poised to become leading figures within and beyond academia.
+In 2019-2020, the Foundation invested \$2.0 million in the Scholarship Program (including the travel and networking allowance of \$0.6 million).

-twenty Fellow candidates.
+In 2020, the Foundation assessed more than twenty Fellow candidates.
 The Application and Nomination Review Committee screened and interviewed three finalists.
 Overall, 17 Fellows were active throughout the year as part of our Fellowship Program.

-The Foundation appointed seven Mentors in to sharing knowledge beyond the classroom, 2020 who will work with Scholars by teaching and their innovative approaches when it leadership skills and helping them connect comes to understanding important issues with networks in areas such as policy-making, facing society.
-Fellows play an active role in government, philanthropy, law, business, the leadership development of our doctoral the arts, and journalism.
-The Foundation Scholars, supporting their journey toward considered more than 50 candidates.
-Nine becoming the Engaged Leaders of tomorrow. finalists were assessed by the Application and
+The Foundation appointed seven Mentors in 2020 who will work with Scholars by teaching leadership skills and helping them connect with networks in areas such as policy-making, government, philanthropy, law, business, the arts, and journalism.
+The Foundation considered more than 50 candidates.
+Nine finalists were assessed by the Application and